 My time in Tanzania was incredibly transformative, but like everything, it came to an end, and I moved on to Bangkok, Thailand, where I completed a 6-month contract with an international development organization working in education and employability.

-That brought me to Costa Rica, where I'm currently working from my laptop to help nonprofits, social enterprises, and sustainable businesses with marketing and communications strategies that amplify their impact, as well as building a brand of my own.
+That brought me to Costa Rica, where I worked from my laptop to help nonprofits, social enterprises, and sustainable businesses with strategies to amplify their impact, as well as focused on building a brand of my own.

 I recognize the extreme amount of privilege that's enabled me to make these choices and to lead this kind of life, and I'm so grateful for all the experiences that have shaped who I am today.